 Speaking of potential: the space industry is ready for commercial endeavours.
 There’s more transparency, and the access to knowledge and funding is growing fast.
 The time is now to seize opportunity and start a space related business.

 You can build a space business in one of the ESA BIC programmes throughout Europe.
-The deadline for ESA BIC Noordwijk in The Netherlands is October 12.
+The next selection deadline for ESA BIC Noordwijk in The Netherlands is April 20, 2022.
 Join our industry and apply now!